ibm-cloud-docs/cloud-databases/reference-service-endpoints.md

 Once you have provisioned a deployment, it is possible to change your public/private service endpoints configuration, with the exception of {{site.data.keyword.databases-for-mongodb}}.
 In the _Settings_ tab of your deployment's dashboard there is a card for _Service Endpoints_.
 You can toggle which types of connections are available to your deployment.

+Changing the type of endpoints available on your deployment does not cause any downtime from a database perspective, however, if you disable an endpoint that is currently being used by you or your applications, those connections are dropped.

 ## Credentials for Private Endpoints

+Once a credential is created, it gets a set of connection strings.
+By default, those connection strings are for connecting over a public endpoint.
+If you are using private endpoints, you can specify that connection stings containing the private endpoint be generated instead.

+If you only have private endpoints on your deployments, then all new credentials have private endpoints in the connection strings.

+The use of either public or private endpoints by specific users is not enforced. (maybe it is?)